-Our strategic priorities policy sets out the key factors we will consider in developing these major areas of change while the locality policies set out the local priorities which we will use to weigh up proposals against their ability to deliver on local outcomes.
+Our strategic development areas policy sets out the key factors we will consider in developing these major areas of change while the locality policies set out the local priorities which we will use to weigh up proposals against their ability to deliver on local outcomes.
 In both cases we will consider whether the proposal helps us to achieve these priorities.

 When determining planning applications, we will give most weight to proposals that accord with the spatial development strategy, placemaking policy, local priorities and detailed policies as we think this is the best way to deliver the vision.
 We will resist proposals that compromise or conflict with the spatial development strategy except where it is clear that it would contribute to sustainable development and allow us to move towards achieving our vision.
+Those using the plan should interpret the provisions of the plan together with the detailed online version of the proposals map.